 You may nominate an alumnus for more than one award if they fit the criteria.
 Nominations may come from the candidate's students, professional peers, and/or supervisor.
 You may also self-nominate.
 Self-nominations should be supported with recommendations from students, peers, and/or supervisors.

-The deadline for nominations is Friday, March 19, 2021 and award decisions will be made by late April 2021 by the SOE Alumni Board.
+The deadline for nominations is March 22nd, 2022 and award decisions will be made by spring by the SOE Alumni Board.

 Distinguished Service Award Honors an SoE graduate who has contributed to the SoE through involvement in programs, events, panels, mentoring, and "gives back" as an educator to the student community.